 Books for Learning Latin

 1. LATIN WITHOUT TEARS OR ONE WORD A DAY (1877) by Favell Lee Mortimer.
 This is an absolutely delightful book.
-It will teach you now to read the Latin Bible.
+It will teach you how to read the Latin Bible.
 The book ends with extracts to be read from the Gospel of John.
-She also wrote READING WITHOUT TEARS and A PEEP OF DAY.
+She also wrote READING WITHOUT TEARS for learning to read English for young children and A PEEP OF DAY.

 2. Latin Primer: A First Book of Latin for Boys and Girls (1880) John Allen.
 This is a wonderful book for boys and girls as young as 10 years old.
 It starts out with a interlinear of the Biblical account of creation.
-Home school parents who wish their children to learn Latin can do no better than start with this book.
+Home school parents, who wish for their children to learn Latin, can do no better than start with this book.

 3. A Beginner's Latin Book (1887) by Collar and Daniell.
 Good explanations and plenty of exercises.